Awareness and prevention

 We support and encourage young researchers to enter the gambling field, and in recent rounds we have allocated a portion of funding specifically for early career researchers.

 Each round of the program funds research to explore priority areas identified by the foundation.

 The program provides funding of up to $200,000 over three years for investigator-initiated research projects.
-The program also invites early career researchers to apply for funding of up to $50,000 over two years.
+The program It also invites early career researchers to apply for funding of up to $50,000 over two years.